 In 2017, EuroBioBank Network is composed of 25 rare disease biobank members from 9 European countries (France, Germany, Hungary, Italy, Malta, Slovenia, Spain, United Kingdom and Turkey) as well as Israel and Canada.

 More than 150,000 biological samples are available across the network and can be requested via the RD-Connect Sample Catalogue.
-Approximately new 13,000 samples are collected each year and 7,000 samples distributed in Europe and beyond.
+Approximately new 13,000 samples are collected each year and 7,000 samples are distributed in Europe and beyond.
 The biological samples are obtained from patients affected by rare diseases.
-Currently the network holds specimens for more than 950 rare diseases.
+Currently, the network holds specimens for more than 950 rare diseases.

 The Coordinator of the network is Professor Alex Felice M.D., Ph.D., F.M.C.Path (C. Spec.
 Genetika) K.M.

 Past Scientific Coordinators were: Dr Cécile Jaeger (2002-2005), Professor Hanns Lochmüller (2005-2012), Dr Marina Mora (2013-2017).
 Past Administrative Coordinator: Dr. Lucia Monaco (2012-2018) and was supported by Program Manager Dr. Chiuhui Mary Wang (2014-2018), Professor Manuel Posada de la Paz (2019-2021) Director of Rare Disease Research (IIER), Institute of Health Carlos III (ISCIII), Spain.